 Best Practices to Preserve Your Client Relationship

-• Be understanding: Clients can become overwhelmed.
+- Be understanding: Clients can become overwhelmed.
 Guide them through adjustments gently.

-• Always get sign-off: Never act on a verbal agreement.
+- Always get sign-off: Never act on a verbal agreement.

-• Offer alternatives: Whenever you can, give the client a choice.
+- Offer alternatives: Whenever you can, give the client a choice.

-• Follow up: After finishing, verify whether the client is satisfied.
+- Follow up: After finishing, verify whether the client is satisfied.

 Don’t forget your tone is just as important as your process.
 Present bad news (such as a price rise) in terms of client benefit.
 “This change increases safety,” or “this choice increases durability”, indicates you’re looking out for them.
 Be service-oriented.

-Legal Considerations for Change Orders
+Legal Aspects and Contract Clauses for Construction Change Orders

 Change orders are legally binding contract modifications.
 If unsigned, they can be unenforceable.
 Important legal advice:

-• Include change order provisions within your contract
+- Include change order provisions within your contract

-• Don’t ever post-date or post-approve work
+- Don’t ever post-date or post-approve work

-• Streamline approvals by utilizing digital signatures.
+- Streamline approvals by utilizing digital signatures.

 And consult your attorney on major changes.
 One improperly negotiated change order can create delay, breach, and non-payment legal claims.
 An attorney can preview your contract terms to make sure your protection is air-tight.
 Proactivity is less expensive than going to court.